-As described in "Narrative Description of the Business - Competition", competition from Aaron Rents, Inc., Rent A-Center, Inc., and others in the Canadian market will increase the competition for customers and employees.
+As described in "Narrative Description of the Business - Competition", competition from U.S. based merchandise leasing companies and others in the Canadian market will increase the competition for customers and employees.
 Although the Company believes that such competition will stimulate industry growth and is an indication of the significant growth potential that exists in the merchandise leasing industry in Canada, this increased competition could have a material adverse effect on the Company's operational results should the Company not be able to adequately respond to it.

-The Company's growth may be adversely affected by the entry into the Canadian marketplace of the much larger U.S. based merchandise rental operators, as well as the growth of independent merchandise leasing companies.
 Other factors that may adversely affect the Company's growth are further competition from merchandise rental businesses and, to a lesser extent, rental stores that do not offer a purchase option.
 The Company also competes with discount stores and other retail outlets that offer an instalment sales program or offer comparable products and prices and with financial institutions and payday lenders that offer consumer loans.
 Furthermore, additional competitors, both domestic and international, may emerge since barriers to entry are relatively low.